Filippo-Corti/PrincipiEModelliDellaPercezione/notepads/Filippo.md

 Connecting parts allow for the encoder features to be concatenated on to the decoder features.
 They are:
 - The bottleneck -> where the encoder switches to decoder => we have the biggest amount of features

-- The connecting paths ("Skip Connections") -> they simply cope the simmetrical feature on the encoder part and concatenate on to the opposing stage on the decoder.
+- The connecting paths ("Skip Connections") -> they simply copy the simmetrical feature on the encoder part and concatenate on to the opposing stage on the decoder.
     Decoder features include semantic information (there's a bike around there) Encoder features include spatial information (these are pixels of an object)